ashirt-ops/ashirt-server/backend/Readme.md

   * `APP_SUCCESS_REDIRECT_URL`
     * Used in some authentication schemes to redirect to the frontend after a successful authentication.
   * `APP_FAILURE_REDIRECT_URL_PREFIX`
     * Used in some authentication schemes to redirect to the frontend after a failed authentication.
+  * `APP_FLAGS`
+    * Sets flags that enable or disable certain frontend features.
+Generally has no direct effect on the backend.
+See the [flags](#flags) section on a list of supported flags.
   * `AUTH_SERVICES`
     * Defines what authentication services are supported on the backend.
 This is limited by what the backend naturally supports.
     * Values must be comma separated (though commas are only needed when multiple values are used)